MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 > Windows Server Containers do not require Hyper-V however to keep things simple this guide assumes that a Hyper-V environment is being used to run the Windows Server Container host.

 ## Set up a new container host on a new virtual machine
 Windows Server Containers consist of several components such as the Windows Server Container Host and Container OS Base Image.
-We have put together a script that will download and configure these items.
+We have put together a script that will download and configure these items for you.
 Follow these steps to deploy a new Hyper-V Virtual Machine and configure this system as a Windows Server Container Host.

-Launch a PowerShell session as Administrator.
+Start a PowerShell session as Administrator.

 ```
 powershell